mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 In C, a pointer is just a memory address and a data type.
 A C type of `char*` could point to a single character like `'A'`, or it could point to the first character in a sequence like `"ABCD"`.

-In Zig, a pointer to a slice or array is a different data type than a pointer to a single element.
-When Zig has to infer a data type from C code, Zig can't tell whether the C code is referring to a single element or a sequence, so the C pointer type (`[*c]T`) is Zig's way of saying, "I don't know.
+In Zig, a pointer to an array is a different type than a pointer to a single element.
+When Zig has to infer a data type from C code, Zig can't tell whether the C code is referring to a single element or an array, so the C pointer type (`[*c]T`) is Zig's way of saying, "I don't know.
 I got this from C."

 Through trial and error, I figured out that Zig wanted me to get a pointer to `input` by referencing `input.ptr` rather than using the address-of operator `&`.